voicegain/platform/how-to/edge-on-cloud/AWS-S3.md

 ## Step 3: Create a user

 Create a user, and attach the policy created in Step 2 to the user.
 Get access key and secret key of the new user

+ You can do this from the [AWS IAM Console](https://console.aws.amazon.com/iam/)

 ## Step 4: Provide information to Voicegain